adam-pawelek/RAPI/README.md

 For the documentation we also tried out a feautre of postman.
 It has some nice features and resulted in a pleasing documentation.
 But it's nessessary to be either a member of the postman-workspace or set the workspace to public to see it, at least in the free version.
 Maybe swagger is a better option for future projects.

 ### Process
 We worked in a group of four.
 In the gitlab repository we created milestones, issues and a kanban board to keep track of the requirement and our progress.
-With the milestones we were able to track how much of "core functionality" or "extra credits" was done.
+With the milestones and the board we were able to track how much of "core functionality" or "extra credits" was done.
 As tools we used gitlab, editors from intellij, a group chat, screensharing on teams for pairprogramming sometimes and postman.
 We talked every week about the progress and inbetween while working on the topics.